2019 Tennessee Volunteers football team

 The 2019 Tennessee Volunteers football team represented the University of Tennessee in the 2019 NCAA Division I FBS football season.
 The Volunteers played their home games at Neyland Stadium in Knoxville, Tennessee, and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by second-year head coach Jeremy Pruitt.

 Tennessee finished the regular season at 7–5 overall, 5–3 in the SEC, and were bowl eligible for the first time since 2016.
-On January 2, the Volunteers won the Gator Bowl over Indiana to finish at 8–5 for the season.
+On January 2, the Volunteers won the Gator Bowl over Indiana.
+However, in July 2023, the NCAA vacated all of Tennessee's wins as part of disciplinary action due to recruiting violations, affecting the 2019 and 2020 seasons.
+Thus, the Volunteers are credited with an official record of 0–5 overall and 0–3 in SEC play.

-Previous season

-The Volunteers finished the 2018 season 5–7, 2–6 in SEC play to finish in last place in the Eastern Division.